Carotid artery disease care at Mayo Clinic

 Mayo Clinic doctors work as a team to deliver the best possible care for carotid artery disease.

-Mayo Clinic carotid artery disease care brings together neurologists and neurosurgeons as well as cardiologists, vascular and endovascular surgeons, and neuroradiologists, working together to provide comprehensive, individualized diagnosis and treatment.
+Mayo Clinic carotid artery disease care brings together neurologists and neurosurgeons as well as cardiologists, vascular and endovascular surgeons, and neuroradiologists, working together to provide complete diagnosis and treatment designed for you.

-Collaboration within a single setting of such diverse, specialized expertise — focused on you — means you benefit from discussion across a team of highly specialized experts to determine the best approach for your specific condition.
-Mayo Clinic's team approach means doctors can often provide diagnosis and develop a treatment plan within a few days.
+This diverse, specialized expertise focused on you means you benefit from the whole team's efforts to find the best approach for your condition.
+Mayo Clinic's team approach means health care providers can often provide diagnosis and develop a treatment plan within a few days.

 Advanced diagnosis and treatment